Taylor's Black Bean Chili

 Chili can be enjoyed on the patio or in the park during summer months and around the fireplace or family dinner table in the winter.
 It’s a nutritious and feel-good dish, chunky and chewy.
 By adding a bit of basmati brown rice to the beans you get a perfect protein.
 The grated carrot adds vitamins and a dash of color and texture without overwhelming the dish.
-Cilantro, an herb native to Mediterranean regions and Turkey, makes a great garnish topping.
+I like to add a little almond milk to make it creamier.

 - 1 cup celery, cut crosswise into thin slides

 - 1 can Ortega diced green chili (I use mild)

 - 2 cups tomato sauce or 8 Roma tomatoes diced

 - 2 15-oz cans black beans, rinsed well and drained